jonathantan123/application_assignment/readme.md

 Please include the url to your forked repository with the fixed webserver in your application to Inclusion's program.

+## How To Run
+1) Open Terminal and type "npm i random-movie-quotes"  to install random movie quote pacakge

+2) Type "npm install" to install all necessary pacakges

+3) type "node index.js" to execute code/ start

+4) Open browser and navigate to http://localhost:3000/ to view page

 ## References

 - [Random Movie Quotes NPM Docummentation](https://www.npmjs.com/package/random-movie-quotes)